mintyphp/core/README.md

 A lightweight, minimalist PHP framework providing essential components for modern web applications.

-MintyPHP will run on any Linux web server running PHP + MySQL + Memcache
+MintyPHP will run on any Linux web server running PHP + MariaDB + Memcache

 ## Requirements